-When the statistics are reviewed by role, discipline, and budget size cohorts, the following findings emerge:
+When arts workforce demographics are reviewed by role, discipline, and budget size cohorts in Figure 24 to Figure 27, the following findings emerge:

-- Among all roles, artists are the most representative of the racial makeup of Hartford County. - The lack of racial diversity is in evidence across organizations of all budget size. - African Americans are over-represented in community organizations; other disciplines show a lack of racial diversity.
+- Among all roles, artists most closely match of the racial makeup of Hartford County. - The lack of racial diversity is in evidence across organizations of all budget size. - African Americans are over-represented in community organizations, as shown in Figure 25; other disciplines show a lack of racial diversity.